Andrewsluke/a2-luke-andrews/README.md

 3) Photographer Profile
 Can be accessed by going to URL:
-OR by clicking the "____'s Profile" button on the Photographer cards on the Index page
+OR by clicking the "____'s Profile" button on the Photographer cards on the Index page Note that this profile is from a customer's perspective - and therefore the user isn't able to edit it.

 4) Booking Registration
 Can be accessed by going to URL: